-Now, let's come back to Matthew, the fourth chapter, and let's see what took place here, because this is important to understand.
+Let's see what took place in Matt.
+4, because this is important to understand.
 It has bearing on the Day of Pentecost, and it also has a bearing on fulfilling the prophecies.
 Jesus came in the flesh as a human being, having ordinary human nature like we do, but filled with the Holy Spirit of God.
 When He was growing up He was taught every day by the Father Who woke Him up morning-by-morning.
 And also when He went (Luke 2) when He was 12-years-old, those at the temple who were the learned teachers were amazed at His understanding and His answers.
 They couldn't figure Him out.

-Now, since Jesus was a man, and God was His Father, and the whole Kingdom of God now is going to start being revealed, and the One Who is going to be King has got to also be God.
-So this is why He has a confrontation and temptation with Satan the devil; because:
+Since Jesus was a man, and God was His Father, and the whole Kingdom of God now is going to start being revealed, and the One Who is going to be King has got to also be God.
+This is why He has a confrontation and temptation with Satan the devil; because:

-- We know Satan the devil has 'deceived the whole world.' - We know that Satan the devil is the 'god of this world.' - We know that he inspires as 'prince of the power of the air'; appealing to the lust of the flesh and the lust of the eyes and all of that. - And we know that there is a division between the Kingdom of God-which is in righteousness-and the kingdom of Satan-which is in evil man that He could be in.
-He could meet him as God and overcome him-no problem.
-If He changed Himself as an angel He could meet him as an angel and overcome him.
-But, as a man, this was a greater challenge.
-So the temptation of Jesus came about so that He could qualify to continue going with His ministry; so that He could qualify as King, having conquered Satan the devil by overcoming his temptations against Him.
+- we know Satan the devil has 'deceived the whole world' - we know that Satan the devil is the 'god of this world' - we know that he inspires as 'prince of the power of the air'

+appealing to the lust of the flesh and the lust of the eyes and all of that we know that there is a division between the Kingdom of God, which is in righteousness and the kingdom of Satan, which is in evil

--because John said, 'Don't love the world nor the things in the world.
-For all that is in the world: the lust of the eyes, the pretentious pride of life' and all of those things are of the world and are not of God.
+John said, 'Don't love the world nor the things in the world.
+For all that is in the world: the lust of the eyes, the pretentious pride of life' and all of those things are of the world and are not of God!